 Trans fats are commonly found in hydrogenated vegetable oils and are usually present in some margarine, fried foods, processed products, and baked goods.
 Some of the faves, we know.

-Studies have found that a diet higher in trans fats and lower in unsaturated fats was linked to infertility for
+Studies have found that a diet higher in trans fats and lower in unsaturated fats was linked to infertility for both men and women.

 Following a lower carb eating plan (where less than 45 percent of calories come from carbs) is generally recommended for women with PCOS.

 Several studies have indicated that managing carb intake provides beneficial effects on some aspects of PCOS.

 Lower carb diets may help you maintain a healthy weight, reduce insulin levels, and encourage fat loss, all while helping menstrual regularity.

 Here’s a primer on how to eat fewer carbs in a healthy way.